-- (a) Unexcused Tardies: Unless the tardy falls within an exception described below, if an employee is tardy to work, it shall be considered an "unexcused tardy" and in that event, the employee may incur discipline. - (b) Excused Tardies: The Employer recognizes that there may be circumstances whereby an Employee is a few minutes late, therefore an employee may report to work late up to a maximum of 10 minutes no more than two times per calendar month without discipline. - (c) In the event that there are public transportation failures, road closures, natural disasters, or traffic accidents that have caused extraordinary delay, the Employee will be responsible for communicating that to the Employer and providing verification, and in that event, the tardy shall not be considered as "unexcused." - (d) Pay when tardy: Employees who report to work late shall be paid for time worked. - (e) Shift Replacement or Cancellation: If an Employee has not reported to work within 30 minutes of the start of his/her shift, the Employer shall have the discretion to replace or cancel the shift at that time; however, if an employee calls before the 30 minutes has elapsed and indicates that they will not be more than one hour late from the original call time, the Employer will hold the shift until one hour after the start of the original call time.
+- (a) Unexcused Tardies: Unless the tardy falls within an exception described below, if an employee is tardy to work, it shall be considered an "unexcused tardy" and in that event, the employee may incur discipline. - (b) In the event that there are public transportation failures, road closures, natural disasters, or traffic accidents that have caused extraordinary delay, the Employee will be responsible for communicating that to the Employer and providing verification, and in that event, the tardy shall not be considered as "unexcused." - (c) Pay when tardy: Employees who report to work late shall be paid for time worked. - (d) Shift Replacement or Cancellation: If an Employee has not reported to work within 30 minutes of the start of their shift, the Employer shall have the discretion to replace or cancel the shift at that time; however, if an employee calls before the 30 minutes has elapsed and indicates that they will not be more than one hour late from the original call time, the Employer will hold the shift until one hour after the start of the original call time.
 In either case, the tardy shall be considered "unexcused" unless the Employer excuses the tardy in its discretion and based on the circumstances.